Does not apply to sports. Team sports

 • d) 170–180 beats per minute.

 II.
-Tasks in an open form, i.e. without suggested answers
+Tasks in open form, i.e. without suggested answer options

 1. The USSR national team competed at the Olympic Games for the first time in ___________.

-3. The data of the heart rate during exercise is an indicator of ____________.
+3. Heart rate data during exercise is an indicator of ____________.

-5. What mandatory test exercises are performed at the fifth stage of the VFSK TRP? _________.
+5. What mandatory test exercises are performed at the fifth stage of the VFSK GTO? _________.

-1. Match the sport with the game time.
+1. Match the sport with the time of play.

-1. Establish a correspondence between the physical qualities of a person and motor actions.
+1. Match between physical qualities person and motor actions.

 1. Establish a correspondence between the nature of the work and the number of muscle groups involved in the work.